10 Tips on How to Afford Christmas as a Single Parent (on a Low Income)

 If you have a baby or toddler, you could print their hands or feet onto a piece of good quality art paper (single sheets are available from good art departments) and, again, purchase a cheap frame.
 Or if your children are older and don't want to draw or paint their feet, instead make a collage of extended family photos and buy a multi-frame.
 It costs just pence to print out small pics in photo labs, but the memories are priceless.

 Lots of people have skills that can be utilised at Christmas.
 If you are a seasoned knitter, knit everyone a new scarf and start way before December so that the run-up to Christmas is as stress-free as possible.
 If you are good at art, create something to hang on the wall.
 Can you make jewellery?
 Soap?
 Many pastimes can be used to produce beautiful gifts at a fraction of the price charged in stores, and they will be all the more special because you made it.
 Depending on your individual skills, the possibilities for inexpensive, yet treasured, home-made gifts is endless.
 And remember- it will be more, not less, special,

 Many people are getting sick of the over-commercialism that now comes with Christmas, so making something to give is a step away from that and turns gift-giving into something more thoughtful and unique.

-You should never think buying second-hand in an inferior option - in fact, giving something a second lease of life is a positive environmental decision.
+You should never think of buying second-hand in an inferior option—in fact, giving something a second lease of life is a positive environmental decision.
 What's more, younger children won't even notice and even older children probably won't care.
-Often, the only difference may be the lack of an original box, or a slight scratch on a bike that would quickly happen anyway.
+Often, the only difference may be the lack of an original box or a slight scratch on a bike that would quickly happen anyway.

 5. Join Forces for Big Gifts